Updated: 30 May 2023

 John Muir Trust has outlined future priorities as:

 A land management plan in currently in place as part of the existing lease, this is reviewed with the LDNPA on a regular basis.
-If the option to purchase the land is included in a new lease, then the management of this land will fall to the John Muir Trust.

 Please send an email to email@example.com